ghinks/esm-issues-with-td/README.md

 Moving to a fully ESM based solution meant switching mocking tooling.
 After reading some of Gil Tayar's postings I started to use testdouble.
 It is by all means an excellent tool.
+However is there an assumption for the **third-party-thing-test** that when using ESM the imported third party module is also ESM?

 ![SyntaxError: The requested module 'is-number' does not provide an export named 'default'](/images/no-default-exported.png)